 Four Big Takeaways From the Twitter Agency Playbook

-Want to know how to best use Twitter?
-These highlights from the Twitter Agency Playbook can give you great starting points to grow your Twitter business.
+Want to know how to best use Twitter for business?
+These highlights from the Twitter Agency Playbook can give a social media marketing agency great starting points.

 Twitter is a fascinating social media platform.
 It had an enormous boom in popularity when it first launched, but some people don’t exactly know what to do with it.